Hadeynike/Sales_Call/README.md

 In this project I Implemented a gradient boosted tree 🌲 model (XGBoost) to classify qualification of sales demo calls in order to improve forecasting effort.
 This was the first time machine learning (or data science) techniques had been used in the company on something other than the product.

 I achieved ~80% accuracy & demonstrated the values of implementing machine learning to solve low-hanging fruit problem on the business side.
-This demonstration lead the BI teamt committing to leveraging machine learning and data science for future initiatives. 🎉💪🏻
+This demonstration lead the BI teamt committing to leveraging machine learning and data science for future initiative. 🎉💪🏻